The Complexity of Resilience Problems via Valued Constraint Satisfaction: Preliminaries

 A valued relation $R \in {\mathscr R}_C^{(k)}$ that only takes values from $\{0,\infty\}$ will be identified with the `crisp' relation $\{a \in C^k \mid R(a) = 0\}.$ For $R \in {\mathscr R}_C^{(k)}$ the \emph{feasibility relation of $R$} is defined as

 A \emph{(relational) signature} $\tau$ is a set of \emph{relation symbols}, each of them equipped with an arity from ${\mathbb N}$.
 A \emph{valued $\tau$-structure} $\Gamma$ consists of a set $C$, which is also called the \emph{domain} of $\Gamma$, and a valued relation $R^{\Gamma} \in {\mathscr R}_C^{(k)}$ for each relation symbol $R \in \tau$ of arity $k$.
 A \emph{$\tau$-structure} in the usual sense may then be identified with a valued $\tau$-structure where all valued relations only take values from $\{0,\infty\}$.
+All valued and relational structures considered in this article have a countable domain.

 \begin{expl} Let $\tau = \{<\}$ be a relational signature with a single binary relation symbol $<$.
 Let $\Gamma_{<}$ be the valued $\tau$-structure with domain $\{0,1\}$ and where ${<}(x,y) = 0$ if $x < y$, and ${<}(x,y) = 1$ otherwise. \end{expl}